crypto-org-chain/chain-docs/docs/getting-started/aws-1click.md

 Sign in to your AWS account and go to EC2 Dashboard and change to your favourite region.
 Click "Launch Instance"
 ![](./assets/aws_ec2_dashboard.png)

 ### Step 2-1.
-Search for Crypto.com on AWS Marketplace
+Search for Crypto.org Chain 1-Click Node on AWS Marketplace
 Search for "Crypto.org Chain 1-Click Node" in **Choose an Amazon Machine Image (AMI)** section.
 Select "Crypto.org Chain 1-Click Node" from search results.
 ![](./assets/aws_marketplace.png)